-Definitions and Implications
+Definitions and Implications of Co-Occurring Treatment

 Failure to address the co-occurring conditions may lead the individual to adopt unhealthy coping behaviors or lead to a worsening of the condition that is untreated.
+Addiction and other disorders interact in a number of ways.

-When affected by both substance addiction and psychiatric or emotional conditions, you are defined as having co-occurring disorders.
-Other terms used to define this condition are “dual diagnosis” or “dual disorders.”
-The combination of addictive and psychiatric conditions may also be described as “co-morbidity” or “concurrent disorders.”
 The use of the term “co-occurring disorders” is preferred as it is not limited by the stage, recognition of treatment or the number of disorders present.
 It is important to note that medical or health conditions may also be co-occurring, and need to be treated concurrently; however, physical conditions are not included in the definition of co-occurring disorders for the purpose of this discussion.

 The Canyon Model of Care

-Hope and Healing
+Hope and Healing at The Canyon

-Acknowledgement of co-occurring conditions allows for awareness, understanding and the opportunity for change.
+Acknowledgement of co-occurring conditions allows for awareness, understanding, and the opportunity for change.
 Education and research on conditions that affect the body, mind, and spirit provide hope to those who experience a sense of hopelessness and helplessness.
 If the dually diagnosed individual is not ready for change, acknowledgement of the conditions by loved ones will nonetheless help to create an environment conducive to future wellness and healing.

 The professional staff members of The Canyon stand ready to help those who struggle with co-occurring disorders.
 We would like to help you on your journey and assist in planning a course of treatment that will best suit the individual’s and family’s needs.
 If you have questions, please call our completely confidential helpline at 424-387-3118.